ethereum/web3.py/docs/ens_overview.rst

 The :mod:`ens` module is included with web3.py.
 It provides an interface to look up domains and addresses, add resolver records, or get and set metadata.

+.. note:: ENSIP-15 introduced a new standard for ENS name normalization.
+This standard
+    is implemented in web3.py via the `ensip15_normalization` flag on the `ENS` / `AsyncENS` class.
+It is also available as a flag on relevant `ens.utils.py` utility methods.
+For more information, see :ref:`ensip15_normalization`.

 Setup
 -----